-For regular folks, the need for a checking account in the Philippines may not be as urgent as that of a savings account, except for borrowers who are required by lenders to issue post-dated checks.[1]
+For regular folks, the need for a checking account in the Philippines may not be as urgent as that for a savings account, except for borrowers required to issue post-dated checks[1] and those who need to make large sum payments.

 What is a Checking Account?

-A checking account, also called current account, is a type of bank account that enables the holder to make over-the-counter deposits and withdraw funds through writing checks and/or using a card.
+A checking account, also called a current account, is a type of bank account that enables the holder to make over-the-counter deposits and withdrawals through writing checks and/or using a card.

 Aside from a checkbook, many checking accounts nowadays come with an ATM or debit card for withdrawals, point-of-sale (POS) transactions, and online payments.
 Some even include a passbook for transaction monitoring.